Prime numbers

 x

-Use this quiz to check your grade 6 students’ understanding of types of numbers.
-10+ questions with answers covering a range of 2nd, 4th and 6th grade types of numbers topics to identify areas of strength and support!
+Use this worksheet to check your grade 4 to 5 students’ understanding of prime numbers.
+15 questions with answers to identify areas of strength and support!

 DOWNLOAD FREE